SUS: How to Easily Grade Your Site’s Usability

-The System Usability Scale (SUS) is a Likert scale-based questionnaire to grade the usability of systems.
-It got created back in the 80s by John Brooke.
-SUS questionnaire results are used to calculate a score between 0 and 100, with 100 indicating “best” usability.
-Since websites can be considered “systems,” SUS can also be used to grade websites.
+The System Usability Scale (SUS) is a Likert scale-based questionnaire to grade the usability of systems, which John Brooke created back in the 80s.
+SUS results yield a score between 0 and 100, with 100 indicating “best” usability.

-Here’s how you can easily set up, use, and benefit from SUS.
-Grab the Website Usability Scale spreadsheet (we could actually dub SUS “WUS” in this context), take a copy using your Google Account, and use the associated form to ask users to answer a few questions.
+Now, since websites can be considered “systems,” SUS can also be used to grade websites (“WUS”).
+And here’s a way how you can easily set up, use, and benefit from that.
+Grab the Website Usability Scale spreadsheet, make a copy of it through your own Google account, and use the new form to ask your own users a few questions.

-- Log in to your Google Account (the questionnaire templates are based on Google Docs).
+- Log in to your Google account, for the questionnaire templates are based on Google Docs.

-- Open your preferred SUS template – either take the customized Website Usability Scale template, which talks about “websites,” not “systems,” or the original System Usability Scale template.
+- Open your preferred SUS template—either take the original System Usability Scale template, or the customized Website Usability Scale template, which talks about “websites,” not “systems.”

 - In the top left, select “File”.

 - Then, choose “Make a copy…”.